-- Changing from a carbon economy to a solar economy;
+- a carbon economy to a solar economy;

-- Changing from finite, extracted resources to unlimited, renewable resources;
+- finite, extracted resources to unlimited, renewable resources;

-- Changing from energy-intensive centralised production to resilient local production;
+- energy-intensive centralised production to resilient local production;

-- Changing from large-scale intensive monoculture farming to smaller-scale organic farming;
+- large-scale intensive monoculture farming to smaller-scale organic farming;

-- Changing from degradation of natural capital to restoration of natural capital.
+- degradation of natural capital to restoration of natural capital.